gi1mic/ESPHOME_WOPR/README.md

 Extensions to the code include the ability to display the time, text message, change the brightness and turn the display on/off via homassistant.

  Note: This is  work in progress and I still need to tweak the WOPR display code as the effect is OK but not exactly what I want.

+ You can find the pixelmix font at https://fontsaddict.com/font/pixelmix-regular.html the ttf file needs to be put in the /config/esphome directory.